 For starters, as we mentioned earlier, Park Savers has been saving people money with our discount tickets for Universal Studios in Florida and Walt Disney World (Disneyland and Universal Studios Hollywood, too!) for quite some time.
 Since 2010, in fact.
 And since then, we’ve become known around the world as one of the best places to find legit Orlando parks deals.
 In fact, many travelers save $50 or more per ticket by buying with Park Savers.

 Next, you can rest easy in knowing that all discount tickets to Universal Orlando are no different from tickets purchased directly from Disney.
 After your purchase, you’ll receive a confirmation code and your e-tickets will be delivered to the email of your choice within 24 hours.
-From there, all that’s left to do is print them off or take a screenshot, head to the parks, wave goodbye to the people standing in line at will call or the ticket booths (you don’t belong there), show your printed or e-tickets to a Universal team member, skip through the turnstiles, and make a beeline for the Wizarding World of Harry Potter (or the new VelociCoaster when it comes out 🙌).
+From there, all that’s left to do is print them off or take a screenshot, head to the parks, wave goodbye to the people standing in line at will call or the ticket booths (you don’t belong there), show your printed or e-tickets to a Universal team member, skip through the turnstiles, and make a beeline for the Wizarding World of Harry Potter (or the new VelociCoaster 🙌).

 We also offer a variety of ticket options including One Park Per Day tickets, Park-to-Park tickets, and Universal Express Passes.
 As we’ll dig into next, each option has its own advantages and disadvantages.